Sphinx Memorial to Bobbin Head

 The walk back up is steep, no getting around that.
 But after the first big climb, the path switches back and forth enough so that it’s not so bad.

 Much of this part of the walk is along a fire trail so not too exciting, and its generally more exposed than the first section.
-Wallabies tend to graze in this area so you might get lucky and see one as you climb.
+Wallabies graze in this area so you might get lucky and see one as you climb.

 The Visitor Centre has maps and information on Aboriginal culture and other walks in Ku-ring-gai National Park.
 It has a well-stocked gift shop and some great old photos showing the park and its visitors in earlier times.